INTERNATIONAL TEACHING ASSISTANT EXAM

 What happens during the ITA Exam?

 During the ITA exam, you will teach a five-minute academic lesson in a chosen field of study.
-The lesson should be a key point drawn from introductory chapters in a freshman textbook in the chosen field of study.
+The lesson should be a key point from the course (or type of course) you may be teaching in your field of study, typically introductory or survey courses.
+If you aren’t sure what to present, consider reaching out to your employing department/program about the kinds of things you may be teaching in your role as a TA.

 How is the ITA exam rated?

-The raters consist of trained language specialists (typically faculty and graduate students) as well as several undergraduate student raters.
+The raters consist of trained language specialists (faculty and graduate students in TESOL and Linguistics) as well as several undergraduate student raters.

 The exam assesses three elements of your language proficiency: